tylertitsworth/designing-the-dungeon/docs/index.md

 ## Planting New Seeds

-If you want to follow me in this journey, check out my [Projects](projects.md) and see what I'm working on, and if you want the latest updates just check the [Newsletters](0_newsletter_index.md).
+If you want to follow me in this journey, check out my [Projects](projects.md) and see what I'm working on.